kumarakshay121/udacity_deepRL/p1_navigation/README.md

 2. Adjust the path to the environment file.

 3. Experiment with the hyperparameters in `dqn_agent.py` and network architecture in `model.py` to improve training and performance.

+### Acknowledgement

+This DQN implementation is a modification of the code provided by Udacity in Deep Q-Networks lesson to solve the `LunarLander` Gym environment.